-When the flight crew greets you upon entering the aircraft, do you think it is just a polite formality?
-Well, most people believe this practice is intended to make passengers feel comfortable.
-It is true, but crew members also use it to assess the passengers.
+When the flight crew greets you upon entering the aircraft, do you think it is a polite formality?
+Most people believe this practice is intended to make passengers feel comfortable.
+This is true, but crew members also use it to assess passengers.

-They use the greeting to get a better idea of passengers who could be problematic.
+They use the greeting to understand better passengers who could be problematic.
 They also look for people who are physically fit or disabled, intoxicated, traveling in a group, or alone.

-Out of all the other things, one thing that flight attendants hate is when passengers order Diet Coke.
+Flight attendants hate it when passengers order Diet Coke.
 When one passenger orders it, the beverage cart goes around for others.
-The carbonated fizz in Diet Coke takes a lot of time to settle at an altitude of 35,000 feet, and it takes the most time to pour Diet Coke compared to other beverages.
+The carbonated fizz in Diet Coke takes a lot of time to settle at an altitude of 35,000 feet, and it takes the most time to pour it compared to other beverages.

 Flight attendants also hate to pour this fizzy drink because they have to pay close attention to not overflow a cup, and that’s why it takes three times as long to run this drink compared to other beverages.
 Nevertheless, they will still serve you even if they despise it.